 The main square of the village is curiously higher than the rest of the town.
 A white pyramid is visible between the houses that stand out at the top of the village, which, historically, has always served as a signal for ships.

-The first historical testimonies on Manarola belong to the second half of the thirteenth century, linked to the events of the Fieschi di Lavagna family.
-Passed under the dominion of Genoa, the town experienced a progressive development, becoming one of the major producers of oil and wine.
+The first historical records on Manarola belong to the second half of the thirteenth century, related to the affairs of the Fieschi family of Lavagna.
+Having come under the rule of Genoa, the town experienced progressive development, becoming a major producer of oil and wine.

 It is to this agricultural vocation that Manarola probably owes the origin of its name: derived from a dialectal Manaraea, it dates back to an ancient magna Roea, that is to say magna rota, or ‘big wheel’ from a water mill.

 Today this town is known not only for its beauty, but also for the wines that are produced in the surrounding area, such as sciacchetrà.

 From the Manarola railway station it is possible to take the via dell’amore, the scenic path to reach Riomaggiore .